msanock/planUJ/README.md

-# ProjektUJ
+# PlantUJ

-ProjektUJ is an app that can help you with organising your team, managing different tasks and many more!
+PlanUJ is an app that can help you with organising your team, managing different tasks and many more!

 ## Technologies